 Question: What sample handling methods can be implemented to minimize the likelihood of FFPE tissue detachment on Visium Slides?

-Answer: Tissue adhesion to slides is impacted by tissue processing (fixation and embedding) and other factors such as sample handling.
+Answer: FFPE tissue sections are prone to detachment during on-slide workflows.
+Tissue adhesion to slides is impacted by tissue processing (fixation and embedding) and other factors such as sample handling.
 Below are some best practices related to sample handling that should minimize the risk of detachment:

 - Allow the tissue block sufficient time in the ice bath to ensure proper hydration.
-Dehydrated blocks are prone to cracking and sections that are cracked can impact adhesion.
+Optimally hydrated blocks should appear smooth and shiny.
+Dehydrated blocks are prone to cracking.
+Sections that are cracked can impact adhesion.

 - Section tissue at 5 µm.
 Thicker sections are more prone to detachment.

 - The water bath should be filled with Ultrapure/MilliQ water and free of bubbles or particulate.
 A laboratory wipe should be glided over the surface of the water to ensure that the surface is uniform and free of any debris.
 Bubbles or particulate under the tissue section can lead to poor tissue adhesion.

 - After transfer to the water bath, allow the section to float until it is free of folds and wrinkles.
 Perform a quality check by collecting the section on a plain glass slide and inspecting for tissue damage under a microscope.
 Sections with damage can negatively impact adhesion.
 Below are section phenotypes that should be avoided: